MohamadCS/PrologTranspiler/README.md

 Tuples follows the following rules

--   If the expression is followed by the seperator `,` then the expression is non-vanishing, that is its value is evaluated, and an entry in the final tuple.
+-   If the expression is followed by the seperator `,` then the expression is non-vanishing, that is its value is evaluated, and is is an entry in the final tuple.

 -   If the expression is is followed by the seperator `;` then the expression is vanishing, that is its value is evaluated, and its not